 Beach City Capital has met with the City’s Senior Planning Department to commence the entitlement process and verify zoning.
 Sponsor has also hired Land Use Consultant Derek Burnham who has already advised on the City meeting and performed a preliminary land use analysis, entitlement & permitting cost estimates and pre-development schedule.
 Mr. Burnham was previously a Senior Planner for the City of Long Beach and is able to efficiently navigate the City’s code.
-Sponsor expects to receive Planning Commission Approval in October 2021 and receive building permits in April 2022.
+Sponsor expects to receive Planning Commission Approval by end of Q2 2022 and receive building permits in Q1 2023.

 Sponsor has hired the Architect firm Withee Malcolm, who has completed initial parking structure design, building type, unit mix, and schematic design.
 Sponsor has also engaged Park Plus to complete fit studies on the parking structure for automated mechanical parking.

 Long Beach has a very competitive commercial and housing market.
 Over the last 3 months, most homes have received only one offer and have sold for about 1% below list price.
 The median number of days a home in Long Beach sits on the market is only 43 days.
 The average home price grew 4.1% since last year up to $617K.
 The walkability of Long Beach allows for some errands to be accomplished on foot.